Art & Design - Three Dimensional Studies

 • Ignoring health and safety guidelines when using tools like scissors, glue guns, or clay tools, which can lead to accidents or poor-quality work.

-• Misconception: 'Reflection is just saying what you liked.'
-Correction: Reflection involves analysing what worked, what didn't, and why.
-It should include specific examples and suggestions for improvement.
+• Misconception: 'Evaluation is just saying what you liked.'
+Correction: Evaluation should be critical and constructive, focusing on what worked, what didn't, and why, using specific examples from your work.

 Frequently Asked Questions